UnleashMe69/HashesDB/README.md

   - any hash function 32 char long (MD5, NTLM ...)
   - any hash function 40 char long (SHA1, MySQL4.1/5 ...)

-Current release is windows only.
+In case you do not want to build the project. a release (windows only) is available to download.

 For a complete usage example, you can take a deeper look [here](https://github.com/UnleashMe69/HashesDB/blob/master/example/ReadMe.md)